Klukies/react-workshop/README.md

 When you've implemented this you're done with your first React app!
 Have a look at [ConvertKit](https://app.convertkit.com/subscribers?status=all) to see your subscribers!

+### 6) Bonus: Testing!

+We now have a working application, let's make sure that we write some tests for our components so that our components are working as intended and keep doing so.

+We want our tests to remain close to our components.
+In order to do this, create a directory with the same name as your component and rename the file to index.tsx.
+After this we can easily create a ComponentName.test.tsx file and import our component.

+In order to make your life a bit easier, I've created a working application,
+with working test for the SuccessMessage on the `feat/6-testing` branch.
+Feel free to check out this branch, or just add your own test cases to your app.

+Quick tip: you can make use of [nock](https://github.com/nock/nock) to mock the fetch to ConvertKit.

+An example of a test can be found [here](/app/components/SuccessMessage/SuccessMessage.test.tsx).